 Storage

-Items containing lubricants should be stored in a location that allows them to be conveniently moved in and out of storage.
+Store items containing lubricants in a location that allows easy movement in and out of storage.
 The finest oil storage facility is a well-organized, adequately constructed, and conveniently located oil house.

 Lubricant Dispensing

-The process of removing a lubricant from an oil house or other storage location and transporting it to a point of use is known as dispensing.
-When lubricants are distributed via open systems, the containers or equipment used to transport them should always be maintained clean.
+Dispensing refers to the process of removing a lubricant from an oil house or other storage location and transporting it to a point of use.
+When you distribute lubricants via open systems, always keep the containers and equipment used for transport clean.

 Drums and Tote Bins